Faculty

 |

-Malek Ben Salem is a second-year PhD student in the Computer Science Department
+Malek Ben Salem is a PhD student in the Computer Science Department

 of Columbia University.
 Malek's research interests lie in Machine Learning and